Farmington Woodlands Natural Area (Klondike Road Branch)

 Buffalo Road Natural Area

 The Buffalo Road Natural Area is a riparian forest and reforesting field in Anglo Rustico, Queens County, Prince Edward Island.
 The property contains several small wetlands and two tributaries of Chapel Creek.
-Due to a relatively high amount of nearby agriculture and development, this donation is an extremely significant addition to protected lands on PEI.
+Due to the high amount of nearby agriculture and development, this donation is an extremely significant addition to protected lands on PEI.

 Natural Area Map